-From 2023 Venice will be the first city in the world to introduce an entrance fee.
+From 2023 Venice was the first city in the world to introduce an entrance fee.
 Venice is introducing a system where visitors will need to make a reservation and pay a fee to enter the city.
 This is seen by some as a money making venture.
 Instead, it will help the historic city to manage the millions of people who visit each year, making it a more pleasant experience for both tourists and local residents.
 This city of just 260,000 citizens attracts around 25 million tourists a year.

 image from unsplash